Fight for your right —

 It's important to confirm that your provider is in-network for your specific plan because insurance companies regularly change their networks.

-Many insurance companies have a "find your doctor" option on their website.
+Most insurance companies have a "find your doctor" option on their website.
+They may list either, or both, by your provider’s name or by ‘Providence Medical Group’.

-. . . but if your provider is out-of-network for the plan you’re considering, there are steps you can take.
+If it appears that your provider is out-of-network for the plan you’re considering, there are steps you can take —

 Know your true out-of-pocket liability